Building Inspection Australian Standards

 Maintain adequate professional indemnity insurance.
 Compliance with AS 4349 supports your PI insurance position by demonstrating you followed the accepted professional standard of care.
 Departure from the standard without documented justification creates exposure.

 The mobile-first workflow means you're building the report as you inspect — photographs captured in context, limitations documented in real time, and nothing omitted because you forgot to write it up later.
-For inspectors working across multiple states, consistent report structure and standards alignment matters more than ever.
+For inspectors working across multiple states, a consistent and adaptable report structure matters more than ever.

-Ready to produce AS 4349-compliant reports from your phone?
-Try InspectPro free at inspectpro.co.nz — no credit card required.
+Ready to streamline your inspection reporting?
+Try InspectPro free for 10 days at inspectpro.co.nz — no credit card required.